 Faculty are central to the university’s mission to advance research, discovery and creative expression—and to provide an excellent education to every Vanderbilt student.
 At Vanderbilt, the well-being of faculty is absolutely vital to our continued success.

-Vanderbilt University will resume in-person classes, and faculty will resume in-person teaching, with modifications to support the well-being of our people, including physical distancing and other university protocols that are part of the Vanderbilt Return to Campus Plan.
+Vanderbilt University will resume in-person classes, and faculty will resume in-person teaching, with modifications to support the well-being of our people, including physical distancing and other university protocols.
 As additional plans are developed and made available, your respective schools and colleges will provide more information to you.

 Find answers to the most asked questions about Return to Campus